-Cameron University is recognized as one of the finest higher educational institutions in Oklahoma.
+Cameron University is recognized as one of the finest public higher educational institutions in Oklahoma.
 It offers students the chance to pursue associate, bachelor, and master degrees in a variety of subjects while enjoying a multitude of social and cultural activities and mixing with a diverse student population.
 For a virtual campus tour, visit our campus map online.
-To schedule a tour on campus, contact the Admissions Office at 580/581-2289.
+To schedule a tour on campus, contact the Welcome Center at 580.581.2987.

 Surrounding Community: Lawton/Ft.
 Sill